Music Tuition At Walton High 2022/2023

 - Discontinuing at the end of Autumn Term 2022– 30 September 2022

 - Discontinuing at the end of Spring Term 2023– 31 January 2023

 - Discontinuing at the end of Summer Term 2023 – 31 May 2023

 - It is the student’s responsibility to catch up on work missed during academic classes.

 - The student must ask for permission to leave the class lesson for music tuition, before the class lesson begins.

 - Any problems which the student may have with music lessons must be discussed with the Subject Leader for Music as soon as possible.

 - Music lessons may continue on days when special events are timetabled.
-It is a student’s responsibility to attend lessons that day in negotiation with the teacher.
+It is a student’s responsibility to attend lessons.

-- Lessons should also be arranged with the music teacher when there is to be a period absence.
-In such cases, the teacher may give extra time prior to and after the absence in lieu if the time missed.
+Lessons should also be arranged with the music teacher when there is to be a period absence.
+In such cases, the teacher may give extra time prior to and after the absence in lieu of the time missed.

 Subject Leader for Music